Introduction

 Tighter regulations regarding emission reduction

-Technological innovations in verification and tracking of carbon credits
+Technological innovations in the verification and tracking of carbon credits

 Companies are increasingly focusing on local offset projects with direct impact on communities.
 This trend strengthens the connection between climate action and social development.